New Book Out Now

 DR. Ian Kierans

-Ian is a strategist, innovator and psychologist.
-He facilitates the old and new to create the next.
-Ian believes novel insights, diverse teams, and tailored tools deliver breakthroughs.
-His methods have led to new products, services and businesses for Financial Services, FMCG, Healthcare and Recreation industries.
+Ian is a strategist, innovator and organisation psychologist.
+Ian believes novel insights, diverse teams, and tailored tools deliver business breakthroughs and sustainable growth.
+His methods have led to new growth for companies in Financial Services, FMCG, Healthcare and Agriculture industries.

-Prior to founding AO, Ian worked with Accenture USA at the front lines of the world’s largest telco-technology strategic alliance.
-During the dot.com boom for Diamond Technology Partners, Ian consulted with Fortune 500s to shape strategies for a digital era.
-Recently in Silicon Valley, Ian researched how established companies and start-ups build the competitive capability to continually innovate.
+Prior to co-founding Advanced Organisation, Ian worked with Accenture USA and Diamond Technology Partners, where he consulted with Fortune 500s to shape strategies for a digital era.
+Recently in Silicon Valley, Ian researched how established companies build the competitive capability to continually grow through innovation.

 PROFESSOR Keith Goffin